namesys-eth/ccip2-eth-resources/docs/STREAMS.md

 ### WHAT DO YOU WANT TO BUILD ON ENS?

-NameSys is a Research & Development Cooperative dedicated to creating cost-efficient, open-source and accessible cryptonative products helping scale ENS adoption through immediate and tangible benefits to end users.
+NameSys is a Research & Development Cooperative dedicated to creating cost-efficient, open-source and accessible cryptonative products, helping scale ENS adoption through immediate and tangible benefits to end users.
 High gas fees have been a burden on the accessibility of Ethereum and ENS for a while now.
 NameSys attempts to resolve these gas issues by developing secure off-chain infrastructures that can replace some of the on-chain functionailties of ENS domains, in particular the Resolver.
 This on-chain to off-chain offloading has massive impact on the overall gas overhead for managing and truly utilising an ENS name.
 [CCIP-Read](https://eips.ethereum.org/EIPS/eip-3668) (EIP-3668) and [ENS Wildcard Resolution](https://docs.ens.domains/ens-improvement-proposals/ensip-10-wildcard-resolution) (ENSIP-10) form the backbone of most of the NameSys infrastructure.

 The on-chain to off-chain offloading of the Resolver has several beneficial features other than the cost efficiency.
 For instance, no-cost dynamic off-chain content can now be injected in ENS Records to replace the static and expensive on-chain content.
 This feature is most impactful in the [ENS Contenthash Field](https://docs.ens.domains/ens-improvement-proposals/ensip-7-contenthash-field) (ENSIP-07) responsible for decentralised web content.
 NameSys infrastructure makes it possible to render dynamic web-content in Contenthash at zero cost!
 This development has the potential to drastically expand the usecases emerging from ENS Contenthash.